ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-Why NGINX IngressController Isn’t the Best Choice for Production Workloads - <a href="https://medium.com/@talhakhalid101/why-nginx-ingresscontroller-isnt-the-best-choice-for-production-workloads-dfc641da3e2c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Conscious and Subconscious Terms Differentiated - <a href="https://medium.com/@syedsaleemabbas941/conscious-and-subconscious-terms-differentiated-374088c314f1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Talha Khaild`**
+✍️ **posted by `Syed Saleem Abbas`**

-<blockquote>I haven’t used nginx as a Kubernetes IngressController since 2020.
-So, the information here may be outdated.
-However, recent issues…</blockquote>
+<blockquote>You must remember that these are not two minds.
+They are merely two spheres of activity within one mind.
+Your conscious mind is the…</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>